WW92030-STORAGE/WITNESS_CLONE/README.md

 - Implement (or find) a more efficient algorithm for Polynomino region checker.
 - Implement subtractive blocks.
-- Create a random puzzle generator (most likely based on a certain Challenge).
+- Create (expand) the random puzzle generator (most likely based on a certain Challenge).

 ---